yitzuliu/DissertationDemo/src/models/smolvlm2/SmolVLM2: Bringing Video Understanding to Every Device.md

 # SmolVLM2: Bringing Video Understanding to Every Device

-**Authors:** Orr Zohar, Miquel Farré, Andres Marafioti, merve, Pedro Cuenca, Cyril, Joshua
+**Authors:** Orr Zohar, Miquel Farré, Andres Marafioti, Merve Noyan, Pedro Cuenca, Cyril Zakka, Joshua Lochner

 ---

 ## TL;DR: SmolVLM can now watch 📺 with even better visual understanding

 SmolVLM2 represents a fundamental shift in how we think about video understanding - moving from massive models that require substantial computing resources to efficient models that can run anywhere.
-Our goal is simple: make video understanding accessible across all devices and use cases, from phones to servers.
+Our goal is simple: **make video understanding accessible across all devices and use cases**, from phones to servers.

-We are releasing models in three sizes (2.2B, 500M and 256M), MLX ready (Python and Swift APIs) from day zero.
-We've made all models and demos available in this collection.
+### Key Highlights:
+- 🎯 **Three model sizes**: 2.2B, 500M, and 256M parameters
+- 🚀 **MLX ready**: Python and Swift APIs from day zero
+- 📱 **Device-optimized**: Runs on everything from phones to servers
+- 🎬 **Video-first**: Advanced video understanding capabilities
+- 💾 **Memory efficient**: Requires only 1.8GB GPU memory for video inference

 Want to try SmolVLM2 right away?
 Check out our interactive chat interface where you can test visual and video understanding capabilities of SmolVLM2 2.2B through a simple, intuitive interface.